The Ski Skinny

 Weekday $40, Weekend $50

-Thunder Ridge, a 30-minute drive from Main Street, has a top elevation of 1,270 feet and provides 30 trails consisting of beginner, intermediate, and advanced levels.
+Thunder Ridge, a 30-minute drive from parts of Litchfield, has a top elevation of 1,270 feet and provides 30 trails consisting of beginner, intermediate, and advanced levels.
 Lessons are provided for both children and adults and are modified to fit the experience of the skier or snowboarder.
 Thunder Ridge hosts events throughout the season, such as the winter carnival and college night, trying to cater to all ages.

 Woodbury Ski Area